 “I’ve spent my career working to advance the paradigm shift toward a low-carbon, low-energy and climate-resilient water sector.
 With the world placing an increased emphasis on climate change adaptation, the multi-dimensional aspects of and uses for wastewater are garnering attention as municipal utilities seek to become more sustainable.”

 Emma holds a Ph.D. in civil engineering from the University of Toronto and a bachelor of environmental engineering from Tsinghua University.
-She’s also a member of the Water Environment Foundation’s residual and biosolids committee, as well as other professional associations.
+She’s the current vice chair for the Water Environment Foundation’s Greenhouse Gas (GHG) Focus Group under the Residual and Biosolids Community.
 Prior to her tenure at Jacobs, she was a postdoctoral research fellow at the University of Toronto’s drinking water research group.

 Emma exemplifies the future of Jacobs and our mission, designing innovative water and wastewater solutions that will truly change our world.